 Currently supported versions of Microsoft Windows operating systems (OS) for home users are Windows Vista (released in 2006), Windows 7 (2009), Windows 8 (2012) and Windows 8.1 (2013).

 All Windows OS-s have different editions, listed in the table below:

 |Windows Vista Home Basic||Windows 7 Starter||Windows 8 RT/8.1 RT|

 |Windows Vista Home Premium||Windows 7 Home Premium||Windows 8/8.1|

 |Windows Vista Ultimate||Windows 7 Ultimate||Windows 8/8.1 Pro|

-Microsoft officially supports only those Windows XP computers that have Service Pack 3 installed.
+Microsoft officially supports Windows Vista PC-s with Service Pack 2 installed.

 Windows 7 is supported with Service Pack 1.

 Windows Vista Service Pack 2 will stop receiving updates on 11th of April, 2017.